Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 If you’re starting to see the signs of male pattern baldness (like a receding hairline or overall thinning) and want to take finasteride, there are a few options for getting a prescription:

-• Make a visit with your primary doctor.
+Schedule a visit with your primary doctor.
 If you don’t mind an in-person appointment, visit your primary care physician (PCP) or healthcare provider.
 They can speak with you about your hair and scalp issues and, if appropriate, write a prescription for finasteride.

-• See a dermatologist.
+See a dermatologist.
 Take it a step further and see a specialist.
-Dermatologists specialize in skin, nails and hair, including conditions like male pattern baldness.
+Dermatologists specialize in skin, nails, and hair, including conditions like male pattern baldness.
 A dermatologist may even have experience in very specific disorders of the hair and scalp.
 They’ll be able to prescribe finasteride or recommend a combination of hair loss treatments to best help regrow your hair based on your specific hair conditions.

 If prescribed, finasteride will be delivered to your home address in discreet packaging.
 Your healthcare provider may also determine if combining another hair loss treatment could be helpful (more on that below).
+This option is a quick, convenient way to purchase finasteride if you’d prefer not to make an in-person appointment.

 Minoxidil